The organising board

 Avatar

 Ines Barrenechea has a PhD in Earth Sciences from Geneva University.
 Her PhD research was focused on reconstructing marine biodiversity and on biomonitoring using eDNA metabarcoding.
-Current research interest is marine extremophiles (protists) from ancient and recent sediments She is currently a postdoc at the Arctic University of Norway, Tromsø, Norway.
+Her current research interest is marine extremophiles (protists) from ancient and recent sediments.
+She is currently a postdoc at the Arctic University of Norway, Tromsø, Norway.
 Ines is responsible for organising PhD seminars from Europe/Africa time zone.

 Jordan Von Eggers is currently a Ph.D. student at the University of Wyoming.
 Her research focuses on how natural and anthropogenic pressures have shaped the current and past biodiversity of lower trophic levels in remote, high elevation lake ecosystems across multiple spatial scales.
 Jordan organizes the student seminar series for the Americas and Oceania time zones and updates the inventory of environmental ancient DNA from sedimentary archives.